 The force of the explosion caused some buildings to collapse and knocked others off their foundations.

-It also created a vacuum immediately afterwards that destroyed even more buildings, dragged a truck across a street, and pulled a train off the tracks.
+The explosion also created a vacuum immediately after the initial blast, which destroyed even more buildings, dragged a truck across a street, and pulled a train off the tracks.

 And then the flood of molasses began.